 Here’s a step by step breakdown of the process:

-2. Send the payload to the server and store the length of the response in a variable called response_length.
-(Refer to step 4 and you’ll realize why we’re only interested in length)
+condition is satisfied). - Send the payload to the server and store the length of the response in a variable called

-3. Repeat the process, but this time append each character that is likely to be in the flag to the flag instead of the invalid_char.
+.
+(Refer to step 4 and you’ll realize why we’re only interested in length) - Repeat the process, but this time append each character that is likely to be in the flag to the

-5. Add the current character to the flag value.
+- Add the current character to the

-6. Repeat this process until the flag is fully recovered.
+value. - Repeat this process until the flag is fully recovered.

 Attack Code